Clemapfel/jluna/docs/~manual.md

 ### Use the C-Library

 When performance needs to be optimal, not "good" or "excellent, but mathematically optimal, it is sometimes necessary to resort to the C-library.
 Values are hard to manage, the syntax is very clunky and the garbage collector will probably steal many of our values from under our nose and segfault the program, but, that is the trade-off of performance vs. convenience. <br>
-Luckily the C-library and `jluna` are freely mixable, though we may need to `.update` any proxies whos Julia-side value was modified outside `jluna`.
+Luckily the C-library and jluna are freely mixable, though we may need to `.update` any proxies whos Julia-side value was modified outside jluna.

 ### In Summary

-`jluna`s safety features incur an unavoidable overhead.
+jlunas safety features incur an unavoidable overhead.
 Great care has been taken to minimize this overhead as much as possible, but it is still non-zero in many cases.
-Knowing this, `jluna` is still perfectly fine for most applications.
-If a part of a library is truly performance critical, however, it may be necessary to avoid using `jluna` as much as possible in order for Julia to do, what it's best at: being very fast.
-When mixing C++ and Julia, however, `jluna` does equally well at bridging that gap, and in many ways it does so better than the C-API.
+Knowing this, jluna is still perfectly fine for most applications.
+If a part of a library is truly performance critical, however, it may be necessary to avoid using jluna as much as possible in order for Julia to do, what it's best at: being very fast.
+When mixing C++ and Julia, however, jluna does equally well at bridging that gap, and in many ways it does so better than the C-API.

 ---